Grants & Sponsorship

 The Board of Directors makes some changes to the funding priorities each year.
 With input from the community, health advocates and the Alameda County Public Health Department, the District developed a new needs assessment and has set its priorities based on those health needs.
 Please carefully review the Community Health Fund requirements to ensure that your program and organization qualify for the grant.

-The deadline for Grant Application submissions for 2022 grants was September 30, 2022 by noon.
+The deadline for Grant Application submissions for 2025 grants will be August 29, 2025 by noon.

 Proposals will be reviewed by the Eden Health District Ad Hoc Grant Policy Committee and designated staff.
 During the review process, the District may require additional information from applicants.
 This information may be obtained through oral or written clarification of a proposal and/or site visits.